 For example, .30″ and 7.62mm are equivalent (.3 multiplied by 25.4 is 7.62).

-If you are looking for an approximation of the bore size or bullet diameter, that is all you need to know.
+If you are looking for an approximation of the bore size or bullet diameter so that you buy the appropriate sized gun cleaning supplies, then that is all you need to know.
 However, if you want more specific details, then you’ll need to dig a little deeper.